lsulibraries/convert_to_islandorabooknews/README.md

-# ingest_to_islandora_helpers

-# Helper scripts for ingesting objects to islandora

-## For running within an Islandora vagrant box:
+# For running within an Islandora vagrant box:

 ## From inside the dora box: